-Volume cut or filled during the 12-month period between December 2016 and December 2017.
+Volume cut or filled during the 12-month period between December 2017 and December 2018.

-The 5-year average disposal rate, including 2017, is approximately 73,600 cubic yards per year, in-place.
-At this rate, the calculated available airspace, 1,021,700 cubic yards, provides approximately 13.9 years of remaining operation capacity before a new disposal cell must be opened.
+Based upon the digital terrain model, the net volume of material filled in Waste Cells 1 through 4 during the reporting period was calculated to be approximately 56,300 cubic yards (cy).
+Final permitted contours are shown in FIGURE 3.
+The 5-year average disposal rate, including this reporting period, is approximately 53,400 cubic yards per year, in-place.
+At this rate, the calculated available airspace, 946,100 cubic yards, provides approximately 17.72 years of remaining operation capacity before a new disposal cell must be opened.
+This time frame is affected by the market for ash material and may be shorter or longer depending on market conditions.
+Also, the closure of the facility's recycling ponds will affect the remaining operational capacity.